markterweele/windows-itpro-docs/windows/client-management/manage-recall.md

 ### Storage policies

 You can define how much disk space Recall can use by using the **Set maximum storage for snapshots used by Recall** policy.
 You can set the maximum amount of disk space for snapshots to be 10, 25, 50, 75, 100, or 150 GB.
 When the storage limit is reached, the oldest snapshots are deleted first.
 When this setting isn't configured, the OS configures the storage allocation for snapshots based on the device storage capacity.
 25 GB is allocated when the device storage capacity is 256 GB.
 75 GB is allocated when the device storage capacity is 512 GB.
 150 GB is allocated when the device storage capacity is 1 TB or higher.

+> [!NOTE]
+> This setting applies only to Enterprise and Education editions of Windows.

 | &nbsp; | Setting  |
 |---|---|